 The Power of ALICE

-Based on the ALICE Report, 1 in every 5 households in Franklin County are ALICE.
+Based on the 2023 ALICE Report, 1 in every 4 households in Franklin County are ALICE.
 One in every four families in our community are working hard, giving back, yet don’t know if they can put dinner on the table every night for their family.
-This begs the question, without ALICE - who make up approximately 1/5th of our population - what would our community be like?
+This begs the question: without ALICE, what would our community be like?
 This is the Power of ALICE.

 United Way of Franklin County partnered with local photographer Phillip Whitley, Mrphab Photos, for an exhibit.
 “The Power of ALICE” aims portray the real-life joys and stresses of three ALICE families living in our community to help show their strength.

 Call to Action

 United Way calls on local business, government, nonprofit, and community members to come together and identify solutions to help move ALICE along their journey of financial stability.
 Contact us for ALICE Presentation opportunities, to identify current programs serving ALICE, and start discussions on how to develop further solutions to aid ALICE.

 United Way calls on leaders at the state and national level to adopt policies that reduce the burdens ALICE encounters on a daily basis and help move them along their journey of financial stability.